 Choosing the right college can help save doctor dreams!

 Medicine has always been among one of the most sought after professions in India.
-With availability of multiple medical courses in the country, today more number of students are opting for a career in medicine.
-However, for many Indian students, the dream of becoming a doctor and fulfil their aim of making a difference in one’s life is often faced by several impediments.
+With the availability of multiple medical courses in the country, today the number of students are opting for a career in medicine.
+However, for many Indian students, the dream of becoming a doctor and fulfill their aim of making a difference in one’s life is often faced by several impediments.
 High cut off rates, lack of seats, unavailability of medical equipment, increasing fees in private medical colleges, and poor return on investment (ROI) are some of the challenges which are steadily deteriorating medical education in the country.

 According to recent data released by union health and family welfare ministry, there are almost one million doctors in India out of which, only eight lakhs are in active practice.
 The data further highlights that there is only one doctor for every 1,600 people which is much below the doctor to patient ratio of 1:1000 suggested by WHO.
-With Indian medical education sector failing to deliver in terms of quality and quantity of medical professionals, the demand for quality doctors is rapidly increasing.
+With the Indian medical education sector failing to deliver in terms of quality and quantity of medical professionals, the demand for quality doctors is rapidly increasing.

-This year around 14 lakh students across the country attempted The National Eligibility cum Entrance Test (NEET) indicating a 14.52 per cent rise from the last year.
+This year around 14 lakh students across the country attempted The National Eligibility cum Entrance Test (NEET) indicating a 14.52 percent rise from the last year.
 However, there still exists a disproportionate relationship between the number of students and available medical seats.
 With only around 65,000 available MBBS seats, nearly 22 number of students will be competing for a single seat.
-Out of these 65,000 seats roughly 50% are in private medical colleges and most of them are unaffordable for a common student.
-This further makes dream of becoming a doctor for many NEET qualified students a long and a tedious one.
+Out of these 65,000 seats, roughly 50% are in private medical colleges and most of them are unaffordable for a common student.
+This further makes the dream of becoming a doctor for many NEET qualified students a long and a tedious one.

 Many private colleges in India are often located in rural areas and face a hard time in recruiting good, qualified, full-time lecturers/doctors.
 They offer zero research facilities which is an integral part of medical education as it provides knowledge regarding the several emerging diseases, new treatment strategies and knowledge on the impact of several health programs to the students.
 Hence, even after paying an exorbitant fees quality of education still remains a major challenge for the students and choosing the right medical university/college becomes critical for them.